sskeen1/Group-4-SE/readme.md

 # Project Description:
 Scamazon is a web application that facilities the person-to-person sale of books.
 It allows sellers to create and manage listings of books to sell.
 Potential buyers are able to search and view existing listings.
 A buyer can add books they wish to purchase to their cart and checkout in order to finalize a sale.
 Admin users can view and manage existing listings and approve/disapprove newly created user accounts.

+# Project Objectives:
+- Program, in Javascript, a web application that handles user verification and requests to interact with the project's database.
+- Program a python API to manage the project database
+- Allow interaction between the front end GUI on the website and the python API to manage the database

 # Languages and Techniques Used:
 -Python
 -SQL